Homebirth

 Research shows that homebirth with a trained midwife is a safe option for low-risk pregnancies (see Resources).
 Large prospective studies have demonstrated that the rates of interventions are far lower for homebirths compared to births in hospitals, without any statistically significant increase in negative outcomes.

 In the U.S., low-risk women/birthing people who planned a homebirth had a cesarean rate of just 5.2%, compared with a 31% cesarean section rate in the hospital.
-Homebirth is also associated with dramatically lower rates of induction, episiotomy, infection, and preterm birth, as well as, with greatly improved breastfeeding/lactation outcomes, and higher overall birth satisfaction.
+Homebirth is also associated with dramatically lower rates of induction, episiotomy, infection, and preterm birth, as well as, greatly improved breastfeeding/lactation outcomes, and higher overall birth satisfaction.

 “Experiences have clearly shown that an approach which ‘de-medicalizes’ birth, restores dignity and humanity to the process of childbirth, and returns control to the mother is also the safest approach.”